patrickbwarren/transam-triton/TRIMCC.md

 This is designed to be able to handle raw machine code, 8080 op-code mnemonics, labels and cross references, ASCII characters, and ASCII text.
-A `.tri` file is an ASCII-encoded text file consisting of a stream of tokens separated by white space characters, commas, semicolons, and/or newlines.
-Other files can be included by using an `include <file>` directive, which is nestable to a certain level.
-For example see `fastvdu_rom.tri` and `fastvdu_tape.tri`, which both include `fastvdu.tri`.
+A TriMCC source file (generally a `.tri` file) is an ASCII-encoded text file consisting of a stream of tokens separated by white space characters, commas, semicolons, and/or newlines.
+Other source files can be included by using an `include` directive, which is nestable to a certain level.
+For examples see `fastvdu_rom.tri` and `fastvdu_tape.tri`, which both include `fastvdu.tri`.
 This allows the same core code to be used to make a tape binary and for making a user ROM.

 The token stream comprises: